Red-browed finch: Conservation status

 The finch is common in the south east of its range, from Brisbane to Melbourne.
 Subspecies N. t. minor is common between Cooktown and Townsville.
 The species is listed as being of least concern on the IUCN Red List.
-There are no key threatening processes for N. temporalis, although the Pest Animal Control CRC suggests that the introduced nutmeg mannikin (Lonchura punctulata), which currently threatens some native mannikins through increased competition, may be a minor threat to N. lateralis in northern Queensland.
+There are no key threatening processes for N. temporalis, although the Pest Animal Control CRC suggests that the introduced nutmeg mannikin (Lonchura punctulata), which currently threatens some native mannikins through increased competition, maybe a minor threat to N. lateralis in northern Queensland.

-In regional areas the species needs adequate shrub density to provide cover and foraging places.
+In regional areas, the species needs adequate shrub density to provide cover and foraging places.
 The species has been noted to decline or even disappear in areas that have been cleared or grazed, especially in combination with drought.

 Biology and ecology

-The red-browed finch is highly sociable, and is usually seen in small flocks of 10 to 20 individuals.
+The red-browed finch is highly sociable and is usually seen in small flocks of 10 to 20 individuals.
 Flocks are sedentary or nomadic in their local area.
 Flocks prefer semi-open woodland, especially edges of forests, where brushy scrub meets cleared areas, especially near creeks.

 The finch makes short, piping high-pitched cheeps.
-When disturbed, the whole flock will disperse, cheeping, and re-congregate near-by.
+When disturbed, the whole flock will disperse, cheeping, and re-congregate nearby.

 N. temporalis is a seed eater, living mostly on grass and sedge seed, but will happily feed on many non-native seeds.
 Wild birds will even enter large-mesh aviaries in suburban areas to eat seed, given the opportunity.